Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ### Alfresco/Solr authentication

-As of Content Services 7.2 and/or Search services 2.0.3, the repository <--> solr communication requires authentication.
+As of Content Services 7.2 and/or Search services 2.0.3, the repository <--> Solr communication requires authentication.
 The playbook will set up that authentication scheme using the new `secret` method.
 This methods need to be passed a shared secret.
 In order to do so use the variable below:

 ```yaml
 reposearch_shared_secret: dummy